amrubio27/amrubio27/README.md

 📱 **Mobile App Developer** specialized in Android (Kotlin), currently exploring cross-platform development with **Kotlin Multiplatform (KMP)** and some experience with **.NET MAUI**.
 🎓 I hold a degree in **Cross-Platform Application Development**.
-🧠 Passionate about STEM, I love experimenting and building small projects that test my skills—from Android apps to tinkering with electronics and 3D printing.
+🧠 Passionate about STEM, I love experimenting and building small projects that test my skills, from Android apps to tinkering with electronics and 3D printing.
 🚀 Self-taught and always eager to learn and grow in the ever-evolving tech world.

 ---